c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 *  repetition (0 to n times)
 ```

 Uppercase production names are used to identify lexical tokens.
 Non-terminals are in lower case.
-Lexical tokens are
-enclosed in single quotes ''.
+Lexical tokens are enclosed in single quotes ''.

 The form `a..b` represents the set of characters from a through b as alternatives.

 ## Source code representation

-A program consists of one or more _translation units_ stored in files written in the Unicode character set,
-stored as a sequence of bytes using the UTF-8 encoding.
-Except for comments and the contents of character and string
-literals, all input elements are formed only from the ASCII subset (U+0000 to U+007F) of Unicode.
+A program consists of one or more _translation units_ stored in files written in the Unicode character set, stored as a sequence of bytes using the UTF-8 encoding.
+Except for comments and the contents of character and string literals, all input elements are formed only from the ASCII subset (U+0000 to U+007F) of Unicode.

-A raw byte stream is translated into a sequence of tokens which white space and comments are discarded.
-Doc
-comments may optionally be discarded as well.
-The resulting input elements form the tokens that are the terminal symbols
-of the syntactic grammar.
+#### Carriage return

+The carriage return (U+000D) is usually treated as white space, but may be stripped from the source code prior to lexical translation.

+#### Bidirectional markers

+Unbalanced bidirectional markers (such as U+202D and U+202E) is not legal.

 ### Lexical Translations

 A raw byte stream is translated into a sequence of tokens which white space and comments are discarded.
-Doc
-comments may optionally be discarded as well.
-The resulting input elements form the tokens that are the terminal symbols
-of the syntactic grammar.
+The resulting input elements form the tokens that are the terminal symbols of the syntactic grammar.

-The longest possible translation is used at each step, even if the result does not ultimately make a correct program
-while another lexical translation would.
+The longest possible translation is used at each step, even if the result does not ultimately make a correct program while another lexical translation would.

 > Example: `a--b` is translated as `a`, `--`, `b`, which does not form a grammatically correct expression, even though the tokenization `a`, `-`, `-`, `b` could form a grammatically correct expression.